-Before treating surfaces, use sandblasting or water washing equipment to clean the surfaces of material that might inhibit the coverage and penetration of the solution.
+Before treating the deck, use sandblasting or water washing equipment to clean the surfaces of material that might inhibit the coverage and penetration of the solution.

-Prepare the surface by applying pre-treatment cleaning agents before the use of water washing cleansing methods.
+Prepare the deck by applying pre-treatment cleaning agents before the use of water washing cleansing methods.
 Add detergent to the cleansing water, if necessary.
 After washing, rinse with clear water.